rahulguin/CoveyTown/DESIGN.md

-# changes to back end
+# Changes to back-end

-In order to support both our Placeables and Permisions features we made many changes and addition to the backend code.
+In order to support both our Placeables and Permissions features we made many changes and additions to the back-end code.

 ## towns